openT2T/translators/opent2t.p.hub/com.smartthings.hub/js/README.md

 **Running the Unit Test**

-Follow the instructon to run the unit test in the README for [Onboarding SmartThings](https://github.com/openT2T/onboarding/tree/master/org.opent2t.onboarding.smartthings/js/README.md#running-the-unit-test) to get the credentials to access to hub.
+Follow the instruction on runnning the unit test in the README for [Onboarding SmartThings](https://github.com/openT2T/onboarding/tree/master/org.opent2t.onboarding.smartthings/js/README.md#running-the-unit-test) to get the credentials to access to hub.

 ### 2. Create the `tests/testConfig.json` file
 This is where you can put credentials/config to drive this test (this file is added to .gitignore